 - Season Well.
 Kosher salt and black pepper are especially important and will make the broccolini taste its best.

-How to Cook Broccolini
+How to Prepare Broccolini

-Ways to Flavor Broccolini
+Ways to Season Broccolini

-Keep it simple with olive oil, salt, and pepper, or elevate your broccolini with one of these easy additions.
+Elevate your broccolini with one of these easy additions.

 - Lemon.
 Thinly slice 1 small lemon.
 Toss the slices with the broccolini (and garlic if you like) before roasting.